Yemeni civil war (2014–present): Religious minorities

 The US government estimates that religious minorities in Yemen constitute less than 1% of the population.
 They are categorized into four groups including Baha'is, Jews, Christians and Hindus.
 The Houthi movement has been said to be intolerant towards religious minorities.
-It was claimed that Houthis attachement to their own practices has led to a discriminatory stance against other types of faiths present in territories that are under their control.
+It was claimed that Houthis attachment to their own practices has led to a discriminatory stance against other types of faiths present in territories that are under their control.
 The Baha'i International Community stated that a number of Baha'is were imprisoned by the Houthi for religious reasons.

 In the province of Al-Bayda, AQAP was responsible for the execution of four people on 10 January 2019.
 The justification given related to their atheist beliefs.

 As of March 2020, the Jewish Cemetery in Aden was destroyed; as of April 2020, the fate of the last 50 Jews in Yemen was reported to be unknown.
 On 13 July 2020 it was reported that the Houthi Militia is capturing the last Jews of Yemen of the Kharif District.
 On 16 July 2020, five Jews were allowed to leave Yemen by the Houthi, leaving 33 Jews in the country.
 In July 2020, the Mona Relief reported on their website that as of 19 July 2020, of the Jewish population in Yemen there were only a "handful" of Jews in Sanaa.
 On 29 March 2021, the Iranian-backed Houthi government deported the last remaining Yemenite Jews to Egypt, ending the continuous presence of a community that dated back to antiquity.

 Education

 The civil war in Yemen severely impacted and degraded the country's education system.
-The number of children who are out of school increased to 1.8 million in 2015–2016 out of more than 5 million registered students, according to the 2013 statistics released by the Ministry of Education.
+The number of children who are out of school increased to 1.8 million in 2015–2016 out of more than 5 million registered students, according to 2013 statistics released by the Ministry of Education.
 Moreover, 3600 schools are directly affected; 68 schools are occupied by armed groups, 248 schools have severe structural damage, and 270 are used to house refugees.
 The Yemen government has not been able to improve this situation due to limited authority and manpower.

-Some of the education system's problems include: not enough financial resources to operate schools and salaries of the teachers, not enough materials to reconstruct damaged schools, and lack of machinery to print textbooks and provide school supplies.
-These are caused by the unstable government that cannot offer enough financial support since many schools are either damaged or used for other purposes.
+Some of the education system's problems include: not enough financial resources to operate schools and salaries of the teachers, not enough materials to reconstruct damaged schools, and a lack of machinery to print textbooks and provide school supplies.
+These are caused by an unstable government that cannot offer enough financial support since many schools are either damaged or used for other purposes.

-Despite warfare and destruction of schools, the education ministry was able to send teams to oversee primary and secondary schools' final exam in order to give students 15–16 school year certificates.
+Despite warfare and destruction of schools, the education ministry was able to send teams to oversee primary and secondary schools' final exams in order to give students 15–16 school year certificates.
 Currently, UNICEF is raising money to support students and fix schools damaged by armed conflicts.